Every gift Miguel Cabrera received in his 2023 farewell tour of MLB cities

 Second-year Oakland manager Mark Kotsay, whose MLB playing career overlapped with Cabrera’s from 2003-13, delivered a signed 2020 bottle of Napa Valley Cabernet Sauvignon from Caymus Vineyards.
 The gift was panned on social media, as well as by Evan Goldstein, the official sommelier of the Giants, who told the San Francisco Chronicle the mass-produced wine “speaks more to a base hit than a home run.”
 At least the A’s sprung for the one-liter size, reported to retail for $120, rather than the $90 version.

-Contact Ryan Ford at rford@freepress.com.
-Follow him on X (which used to be Twitter, y’know?) @theford.
-Read more on the Detroit Tigers and sign up for our Tigers newsletter.

-This article originally appeared on Detroit Free Press: Every gift Detroit Tigers' Miguel Cabrera received from MLB teams
+This article originally appeared on Detroit Free Press: Miguel Cabrera's farewell gifts form every team